What is yoga?

 - the three cycles of life- creation, preservation, and destruction

-OM therefore represents all language and since world and language are interrelated, then OM represents all the world.
+OM represents all language and since world and language are interrelated, then OM represents all the world.
 It embodies the essence of the entire universe.